PathwayMerger/PathMe/README.rst

 1. **Download content**

 PathMe first requires to download the raw files from the original pathway databases.
-This can be accomplished by running the command ('database' can be either kegg, reactome, or wikipathways):
+This can be accomplished by running the command ('database' can be either KEGG, Reactome, or WikiPathways):

 .. code-block:: python

     python3 -m pathme 'database' download

 2. **Generate BEL Graphs**

 Once the raw files are downloaded, you can run the following to command to generate BELGraphs that will be exported as Python pickles files for further analysis.
 Furthermore, the conversion to BEL can be tuned differently for each database by using specific commands.
-For example, KEGG parameters are shown when running "python3 -m pathme kegg to_bel --help".
+For example, KEGG parameters are shown when running `python3 -m pathme kegg to_bel --help`.

 .. code-block:: python

     python3 -m pathme 'database' to_bel

 2. **Summarize**

 Summarizes the result of the conversion to BEL.